Ashyni/mpv-scripts/README.md

 ## Troubleshooting

-If the script doesn't work, make sure mpv is build with the libavfilter `crop` and `cropdetect` by starting mpv with `./mpv --vf=help` or by adding at the #1 line in mpv.conf `vf=help` and check the log for `mpv : [cplayer:info] Available libavfilter filters:`.
+If the script doesn't work, make sure mpv is build with the libavfilter `crop` and `cropdetect` by starting mpv with `./mpv --vf=help` or by adding at the #1 line in mpv.conf `vf=help` and check the log for `Available libavfilter filters:`.

 ## Download on phone